 Day 9: Guba- Baku

 Unfortunately, we have to leave our lovely Guba for Baku as end of our tour here.
 We have 2,5 hour drive ahead.
 But before that, we will visit to Guba 1918 Genocide Memorial Complex to pay our respects to victims of this tragedy and to learn more about the history of Azerbaijan.
 We arrived in Baku and checked in.
-Now, we have time to rest, or alternatively to have some quick Baku shopping tour.

 Day 10: Transfer/ Departure